leslie-alldridge/weather_scraper/README.md

 3) Save table as html and read it onto an email
 4) Emails table to the email address you save

-Goals: Web scrape and smtp emailing within Python
+Goals: Web scrape and smtp emailing using Python